 For forestry, a key challenge is efficient access to reliable and affordable information on the value of forests in Scotland considering specific metrics such as tree height, species and merchantable volume.
 Currently, there is a lack of targeting within forest mensuration from purchasing companies, who cite inefficient operational costs as a use case to address.
 There is also a lack of data generally about the state of forests for sale in Scotland.

-For conservation organisations, an important focus will be on access to improved and affordable information about woodland fragments in Scotland's remote locations.
+For conservation organisations, an important focus was on access to improved and affordable information about woodland fragments in Scotland's remote locations.
 Currently, in many areas, this information does not exist and is vital for organisations such as the Woodland Trust to create feasible and effective restoration plans.
 Collecting the information by field survey would be impractical and costly, as the areas are expansive.

 Devolved agencies and the public sector need to be able to access cutting edge EO derived information all in one place in an easily shareable and storable format.
 Currently, there is a lack of organisation/awareness of data across the UK environmental public sector.

 Across all user groups, there is a need to reduce costs and increase usability/ease of use of EO data, which will be addressed by developing easy-access models and a low cost, innovative business model.

 If the demonstration phase is successful, there is potential to scale the model to Canada, North America and Scandinavia.